0LNetworkCommunity/libra-legacy-v6/language/transaction-builder/generator/README.md

 * Go >= 1.13

 * Rust (NOTE: Code generation of dependency-free Rust is experimental.
-Consider using the libraries of the Libra repository instead.)
+Consider using the diemries of the Libra repository instead.)

 ## Quick Start